-A quality over quantity focus on early childhood classroom materials might give your learning space a calmer feeling and cleaner appearance.
-A strategically organized classroom will not only help to keep things cleaner, but will also contribute to your classroom management protocols.
+A quality over quantity mindset on early childhood classroom materials might give your learning space a calmer feeling and cleaner appearance.
+A strategically organized classroom will not only keep your instruction on-track, but will also help children follow daily routines more easily.

-- Emphasize and stick to a routine until students get used to the environment and activities again.
+- Practice and stick to a routine until students are familiar with the environment and activities.

-- Go over your “attention collection” method and how students should respond when you require them to focus on what you’re saying.
+- Establish an “attention-getting” method including how students should respond when you require them to focus on what’s being said.

 - Revisit the rules for transitions: cleaning up should be emphasized to encourage responsibility and self-confidence.

 - Remind students of what they should do if they become frustrated, overwhelmed, or upset.
-Give them a place to go and some simple steps to follow.
+Give them a place to go and some quiet time to regroup before starting again.

 Ideas for Adding STEAM to Your Early Childhood Classroom

-If you’re looking for a new way to organize a space in your classroom, or a new way to engage the early childhood learners in your space, consider organizing a STEAM center.
-From manipulatives, to building block challenges and books, your classroom STEAM center can help students to explore new ideas and build foundational skills.
+If you’re looking for a new way to organize a space in your classroom or a new way to engage the early learners in your space, consider organizing a STEAM center.
+From manipulatives, to building block challenges and books, your classroom STEAM center can help students to explore new ideas and build foundational critical thinkingskills.

-Adding some STEAM experiences into the daily schedule can give your students an opportunity to learn in a different way.
+Adding some STEAM experiences into the daily schedule can also give your students an opportunity to learn in different ways.
 It doesn’t have to mean buying new and expensive classroom materials.
 Instead, focus on creating unique learning opportunities with existing resources that integrate two or more STEAM components (science, technology, engineering, art and math), and encourage group work so that children are also practicing their communication skills.
 Above all, make it risk-free and fun!

 More Early Childhood Tips & Inspiration

-For more tips, advice, and encouragement for a strong second semester, be sure to stop by the Early Childhood category page to see what’s new.
+For more tips, advice, and encouragement for getting a head-start on the new semester, be sure to visit the Early Childhood category page to see what’s new.
 You’ll find must-have classroom supply lists, activity ideas, and more.